-(4) Represents restructuring costs related to the Company's cost reduction measures in response to the COVID-19 pandemic for the thirteen week period ended January 2, 2021 of \$20 million.
-These are costs related to the Company's actions to reduce its workforce to align with customer demand.
-This also includes incremental costs related to the pandemic for the thirteen week period ended January 2, 2021 of \$1 million that are not expected to recur once the pandemic has subsided and are clearly separable from normal operations (e.g., additional cleaning and disinfecting of facilities by contractors above and beyond normal requirements, personal protective equipment, etc.).
-Restructuring costs incurred in response to the COVID-19 pandemic for the thirteen week period ended January 1, 2022 were not material.
+(4) Represents restructuring costs related to the Company's cost reduction measures in response to the COVID-19 pandemic of \$17 million and \$36 million for the thirteen and twenty-six week periods ended April 3, 2021, respectively.
+These are costs related to the Company's actions to reduce its workforce and consolidate certain facilities to align with customer demand.
+This also includes \$1 million and \$3 million for the thirteen and twenty-six week periods ended April 3, 2021, respectively, of incremental costs related to the pandemic that are not expected to recur once the pandemic has subsided and are clearly separable from normal operations (e.g., additional cleaning and disinfecting of facilities by contractors above and beyond normal requirements, personal protective equipment, etc.).
+Restructuring costs incurred in response to the COVID-19 pandemic for the thirteen and twenty-six week periods ended April 2, 2022 were not material.

-(5) Primarily represents foreign currency transaction gain or loss, payroll withholding taxes related to special dividend and dividend equivalent payments and stock option exercises, non-service related pension costs, deferred compensation and gain or loss on sale of fixed assets.
+(5) Primarily represents foreign currency transaction gain or loss, payroll withholding taxes related to special dividend and dividend equivalent payments and stock option exercises, non-service related pension costs, deferred compensation, proceeds received from a final working capital settlement for the ScioTeq and TREALITY divestiture and gain or loss on sale of fixed assets.